adrianlievano/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### DELETE '/questions/<int:question_id>'
+- Description:
-- Deletes a question from the Question database.
+    Deletes a question from the Question database.
-- Request Arguments: The id of corresponding question that the user wishes to remove.
+- Request Arguments:
+    The id of corresponding question that the user wishes to remove.
+    '/questions/1'
+- Returns:
-- Returns: An dictionary of values that correspond to a success indicator, the question id removed, and the new total number of questions in the game.
+    An dictionary of values that correspond to a success indicator, the question id removed, and the new total number of questions in the game.

 Sample Output:
 ```